Tresjs/tres/docs/guide/abstractions/mouse-parallax.md

 You only need to import it and add it to your template as `<MouseParallax />`.
 Additionally, you can pass the following props:

-`factor` is a number to increase the movement range of the camera. `ease` is a number that smoothes the movement.
-You can also disable the effect with the `disabled` prop.
+`factor` is a number to increase the movement range of the camera.
+This could be an array of two values corresponding to the x and y values, in that order: `:factor=[x,y]`.

+`ease` is a number that smooths the movement.
+This could be an array of two values corresponding to the x and y values, in that order: `:ease=[x,y]`.

-`local` is a boolean that enables movement based on the position of the mouse on the element rather than the window.
+`local` is a boolean that enables movement based on the position of the mouse on the canvas rather than the window.

 <<< @/.vitepress/theme/components/MouseParallaxDemo.vue{3,15-18}